 For consistency, all descriptions should:

-- Include a statement about peer feedback, reflection, revision, and the required 8-10 page argumentative research paper.
+- Include a statement about peer response, reflection, revision, and the required 8-10 page argumentative research paper.
 To help establish a common language around the writing process, please use the following terms: "peer feedback” or “peer response”; “reflection" or "self-reflection”; and "8-10 page argumentative research paper”.

 - Identify text genres (e.gs., scholarly articles, films, fiction, philosophical tracts) and at least few representative texts so that students can learn a bit about course content.